Languages given by Finite Automata over the Unary Alphabet: Introduction

-Note that it is not efficient to compare UFAs with respect to inclusion of the generated languages by constructing complementation of the second automaton and then taking intersection and checking for emptiness.
-Instead, one employs direct comparison algorithms; Stearns and Hunt \cite{SH85} provided a polynomial time algorithm for this; this paper slightly improves it by providing a LOGSPACE algorithm in the case that the UFAs are in Chrobak Normal Form, and an NLOGSPACE algorithm without any assumption on a normal form.
-Note that the transformation into this normal form is a polynomial time algorithm which does not increase the number of states for UFAs; however, an NLOGSPACE algorithm might cause a polynomial size increase.
+Note that, for the unary alphabet, it is not efficient to compare two UFAs $U_1, U_2$ accepting $L_1$ and $L_2$ respectively, with respect to inclusion, by first constructing a UFA for $\overline{L_2}$, and then a UFA for $L_1 \cap \overline{L_2}$ and then checking for emptyness.
+Instead, direct comparison algorithms are used.
+Stearns and Hunt \cite{SH85} provided a polynomial time algorithm for this.
+This paper slightly improves it by providing a \textbf{LOGSPACE} algorithm in the case that the UFAs are in the Chrobak Normal Form, and an \textbf{NLOGSPACE} algorithm without any assumption about the input UFAs being in the Chrobak Normal Form.
+Note that the transformation of a UFA into the Chrobak Normal Form can be done in polynomial time without increasing the number of states.
+However, an \textbf{NLOGSPACE} algorithm for converting a UFA into the Chrobak Normal Form might cause a polynomial size increase.

-\ifx\versy\webpage Finally algorithmic properties with respect to the $\omega$-word $L(0)L(1)L(2)\ldots$ of a language $L$ where $L(k)$ is $1$ if the word of length $k$ is in the language $L$ and $L(k)$ is $0$ if this word is not in the language $L$ are investigated.
-If $L$ is given by a DFA, membership tests for a fixed regular $\omega$-language can be decided in polynomial time; for UFAs and NFAs there is a known trivial upper bound obtained by converting these automata into DFAs; this upper bound has, up to logarithmic factors, the exponent $n^{1/2}$ for NFAs and $n^{1/3}$ for UFAs.
-The result of the present work is that these upper bounds can be matched by conditional lower bounds up to a logarithmic factor of the exponent assuming the Exponential Time Hypothesis. \fi
+For unary alphabet, the $\omega$-word of a language $L$ is $L(0)L(1)L(2)\ldots$, where $L(k)$ is $1$ if the word of length $k$ is in the language $L$ and $0$ otherwise.
+This paper investigates the complexity of deciding membership of the $\omega$-word of the language recognised by the given automaton $N$, in some fixed $\omega$-regular language.
+When, the automaton considered are DFAs, this membership testing can be done in polynomial time.
+For UFAs and NFAs there is a known trivial upper bound obtained by converting these automata into DFAs.
+This upper bound has, up to logarithmic factors, the exponent $n^{1/2}$ for NFAs and $n^{1/3}$ for UFAs.
+The present paper gives lower bounds which match the above upper bound up to a logarithmic factor in the exponent, assuming the Exponential Time Hypothesis.